Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 # 1. Installation

 ## 1.1 Install Python
 EasyNER is written in the Python programming language.
 Before you use EasyNER, you need to install Python.
-The easiest way to do this is to use Anacondaa.
+The easiest way to do this is to use Anaconda.
 Anaconda can be downloaded from https://www.anaconda.com/ and step-by-step installation instructions can be found on https://docs.anaconda.com/anaconda/install/index.html.

 EasyNER requires very little knowledge of Python but you probably find it easier to use if you watch our [Python tutorial](https://youtu.be/yDNBdB59J1s) on YouTube.